-- 129.-(1) The Comptroller may, on its own initiative, suspend the clearance of goods- - (a) in respect of which it has acquired prima facie evidence that the goods are infringing goods; or - (b) where there are reasonable grounds to suspect that the goods are infringing goods. - (2) Where the Comptroller suspends the clearance of goods under subsection (1), the provisions of sections 127 and 128 apply mutatis mutandis.
+130.-(1) The Comptroller may, on its own initiative, suspend the clearance of goods-

+- (a) in respect of which it has acquired prima facie evidence that the goods are infringing goods; or - (b) where there are reasonable grounds to suspect that the goods are infringing goods.

+(2) Where the Comptroller suspends the clearance of goods under subsection (1), sections 128 and 129 apply mutatis mutandis.